1technophile/OpenMQTTGateway/docs/use/ble.md

 `home/OpenMQTTGateway/BTtoMQTT/4C33A6603C79 {"hum":"52.6","tempc":"19.2","tempf":"66.56"}`

-More info are available on [my blog](https://1technophile.blogspot.fr/2017/11/mi-flora-integration-to-openmqttgateway.html)  (especially about how it was implemented with HM10)
+More info are available on [my blog](https://1technophile.blogspot.fr/2017/11/mi-flora-integration-to-openmqttgateway.html)

 ::: tip
-The HM10 module doesn't read enough information (servicedata UUID is missing) to support Mi Scale and Mi Band.
-They are supported nevertheless with ESP32.
-OpenMQTTGateway publish the servicedata field of your BLE devices, with HM10 this field can be longer compared to ESP32 if the device is not recognised.
+OpenMQTTGateway publish the servicedata field of your BLE devices.
 :::

 ## Setting a white or black list